tdunlap607/gsd-analysis/README.md

 The below analysis was completed on the GSD timestamp: 2022-05-20T05:00:05:000.
 To replicate the below results checkout the gsd-database at commit SHA *d8ce33d48de2f00130e821e9828c3e04b9a4b520*.

+The gsd_analysis.py can be used to replicate the below results, note it takes approximately 45 minutes to complete, the goal here wasn't optimization as I don't plan to run this script often.

 ## GSD Counts